A Bag of PrettyLitter

 Use code PRETTYBLOG

-What else can I do to keep the cat litter in the litterbox?
+How do I keep the litter in the litterbox?

 Remove solids with a litter scoop as soon as you see them, as cats will paw around the litter tray looking for a clean spot to use, which might mean additional digging and excess litter on the floor .
 For clay based litter or pine cat litter, you’ll also need to scoop the urine soaked litter out regularly.
 Cats might keep digging if they can smell their ‘business’ because they don’t feel they have hidden it enough.
 This is why it can be really helpful to buy a cat litter that fights odor.
 By using an odor free cat litter, you’re actually helping your cat mask the smell of their own waste, which reduces their instinct to keep burying it.
 Silica Gel based litter such as PrettyLitter can be beneficial with its low dust production and advanced odor control.